paymill/paymill-documentation/guides/sofort/testing-with-sofort.html.md

   "mode": "test"
 }
 ```
-Now You can use the checksum to create a transaction.
-Please make sure you are using the "id" and not the "data"!
+Now you can use the bridge and the checksum to create a transaction.
+Please make sure you are using the checksum "id" and not the the checksum "data", when calling the following JS bridge function:
-Our bridge contains a function paymill.createTransaction():

 ```Javascript
 paymill.createTransaction({